Jimmy Davis (footballer): Royal Antwerp (loan)

 In late 2000, Davis joined Belgian Pro League club Royal Antwerp on loan until the end of the season.
 United had a relationship with Antwerp at the time that would see young players being loaned to the Belgian club to gain first-team experience.
-On 11 January 2001, he made his first appearance for the club in the friendly against Bundesliga club Borussia Mönchengladbach; Davis replaced Sandro André da Silva at half-time in the 2−2 draw at Bosuilstadion.
-Three days later, he scored in the 4−0 friendly win against Eerste Divisie side MVV Maastricht.
+On 11 January 2001, he made his first appearance for the club in a friendly match against Bundesliga club Borussia Mönchengladbach; Davis replaced Sandro André da Silva at half-time in the 2−2 draw at Bosuilstadion.
+Three days later, he scored in a 4−0 friendly win against Eerste Divisie side MVV Maastricht.
 On 20 January, Davis made his competitive debut for Antwerp when he came on in the 76th minute of the league defeat at KSK Beveren.
 He would make a further four appearances for the club, the last coming in the league win against KSC Lokeren on the 31 March, before his loan deal was ended a few days later due to adjustment difficulties.

 Davis made a positive start to the 2001–02 season; he scored a hat-trick for the reserves against Newcastle Town at the end of September 2001, and then scored two more against Sheffield Wednesday on 1 November.
 Four days later, he made his senior debut in the League Cup tie against Arsenal at Highbury.
 He played the full game but United lost the third round match 4–0.
 Back in the reserves, Davis continued to impress and scored four goals in six games between December and February 2002.
 He scored another hat-trick in the friendly against Drumchapel Amateurs in March as United ran out 8−0 winners.
 Overall, he made 18 league appearances and scored six goals as United won the Premier Reserve League North.